octo-technology/OpenTezos/docs/ligo/examples.md

 ### Defining the main function

-Now let's move to another file `indice.ligo` that will include the previous file `indice_types.ligo` and create the main function `indiceMain` with writing `#include "indice_types.ligo"` at the beginning of the script.
+Now let's move to the file `indice.ligo` that includes the previous file `indice_types.ligo` and create the main function `indiceMain` with writing `#include "indice_types.ligo"` at the beginning of the script.

 ```js
 // indice.ligo